Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: Mesh-clustered Gaussian process (mcGP) emulator

 Given the optimal variational distributions, the hyperparameters of the GPs, $\bm{\theta}_k$ and $\tau^2_k$, can be estimated by maximizing the expected log-likelihood with respect to the approximated distributions, which is called \textit{variational EM} in the literature \citep{blei2017variational}.
 Specifically, since $\mathbf{b}_j|z_j=k\sim \mathcal{N}_n(0,\tau_k^2\Phi_{\bm{\theta}_k}(\mathbf{X}_n,\mathbf{X}_n))$, the estimates, denoted by $\hat{\bm{\theta}}_k$ and $\hat{\tau}^2_k$, can be solved by maximizing

 with respect to $\bm{\theta}_k$ and $\tau^2_k$.
 The estimators are given in the M-step of Algorithm \ref{alg:variationalEM}, and the detailed derivations are provided in Supplementary Materials S1.
-The E- and M-step repeats iteratively by updating the parameters of the variational distributions until the ELBO converges, where the explicit form of ELBO (derived from \eqref{eq:elbo}) is provided in Supplementary Materials S1.
+The E- and M-steps repeat iteratively by updating the parameters of the variational distributions until the ELBO converges, where the explicit form of ELBO (derived from \eqref{eq:elbo}) is provided in Supplementary Materials S1.
 In total, each iteration going through all the observations would take at most $O(KNn^3)$, which is linear with respect to the number of mesh nodes, $N$.
-This variational EM algorithm as in Algorithm \ref{alg:variationalEM} can be implemented via the open source \textsf{R} package \texttt{mcGP}.
+We have developed an open-source \textsf{R} package \texttt{mcGP}, enabling the implementation of the variational EM algorithm described in Algorithm \ref{alg:variationalEM}.